Child Protection Conferences Guide for Professionals

 The Conference Chair will open the meeting in the usual way and then the agenda will be as follows:

-Due to COVID-19 Child Protection Conferences will continue to be held virtually for the foreseeable future.
+Child Protection Conferences are generally held virtually.
 Professionals are strongly encouraged to attend the meetings by video with the camera switched on if possible so that families can see who is talking to them – it is easier to see a smile than to hear it in a voice!
 Given the nature of virtual conferences, it is more important than ever to provide reports to Child Protection Conferences as soon as possible before the meeting but certainly 2 days before an ICPC and 5 days before an RCPC as per the Local Safeguarding Partnership procedures.
 This gives the Conference Chair an opportunity to prepare adequately for the meeting.

 I hope that you find the new LCS based system and workflow helpful to use when working with children and their families in Child Protection Conference meetings.
 Do feel free to offer constructive feedback as we become used to the new process.